ckinateder/sysmon-1.0.1/README.md

 # sysmon-1.0.1

+**Disclaimer: none of this is too relevant anymore.
+I wrote all this in 5th grade and I just uploaded it as a record.**

 `sysmon.py` is a program designed to monitor your system.

 Install by navigating to the directory you have Setup.py stored in.